ewang2002-sandbox/ZeroRaidBot/README.md

         - Dungeons: Any non-endgame dungeons.
     - Endgame
         - Verification Requirements: 2 8/8s, 2500 Base Fame, 50 Stars.
-        - Leader ROles: @Trial Endgame Leader, @Endgame Leader
+        - Leader Roles: @Trial Endgame Leader, @Endgame Leader
         - Dungeons: Lost Halls, Shatters, Fungal Caverns
 - **Moderation:** This bot includes simple moderation commands such as mute, suspend, and blacklist.
 I plan on adding a warning system later.
 The idea behind not adding a full-blown moderation system is that there are other bots that can do that better (like Dyno).
 - **Logging/Quota System:** Leaders are able to log the dungeons that they have completed.
 Furthermore, leaders can log key pops, giving the players that contribute keys credit.
 There is also a quota system that administrators can set up to ensure all leaders are doing the requirement number of runs.